 Work and stay in Australia with an Employee Sponsor

-Explore the option of an Employer Sponsored Visa
+Explore the option of an Employer Sponsored Visas

-As the name suggests, the Employer Sponsored Visa stream requires the main applicant to be sponsored by an eligible Australian employer.
+As the name suggests, the Employer Sponsored Visa stream requires the main applicant to be sponsored by an eligible Australian employer as part of acquiring a work visa.

 The subclasses that fall under this category are:

-Regardless of which stream you decide to apply for, here are the main features of an Employer Sponsored visa:
+Regardless of which stream you decide to apply for, here are the main features of an Employer Sponsored visa that may differ from a general skilled migration visa:

 - A nomination must be in place by an Australian employer.